b2network/docs/users/oooo_task.md

 7. When prompted successfully, return to the Odyssey platform, click the refresh button, you can get 50 points.

 #### Task 2: Bridge BTC from B² Testnet to BTC Testnet

 1. Click Connect Wallet and select **B²**

 ![](https://quicknode.quicknode-ipfs.com/ipfs/QmWqCVm7G5BxbyvnbnyKbvWUYhVC7QWsjxTtgPVNRNA95d)

-2. Connect the EVM address you connected/bonded to in Odyssey
+2. Connect the EVM address you connected to in Odyssey

 ![](https://quicknode.quicknode-ipfs.com/ipfs/QmVsyrVNx37yUbSCe1PXazP1VXoycACjVBF4VtE2WAtDPr)